Application for Graduation

 Regalia is available at Grad Fest (held on campus in November and March) or through the Registrar's office.
-The cost is $55 plus shipping and everything is included (cap, gown, tassel, stole for undergraduates and hood for master students).
+Beginning with summer 2016 applicants for graduation, there is no cost for undergraduate and masters regalia and everything is included (cap, gown, tassel, stole for undergraduates and hood for master students).
 Gowns are sized according to height and weight and are ordered according to information provided by the student on the Application for Graduation.
 See the Cap and Gown Sizing Guidelines to ensure the correct size is ordered.
 For undergraduate students, a cap and gown will not be issued until proof of degree requirement completion is established (receipt of outstanding transcripts, proof of enrollment, substitution forms, etc).

 Commencement information can be found on the Commencement Page.